pothos plant profile

 Like all plants, this low-maintenance houseplant requires light to live.
 However, while moderate indoor lighting is preferred, it can tolerate low-light environments.

 This is usually the result of a watering issue.
-Yellow leaves can indicate overwatering while limp, green or browning leaves accompanied by dry soil is typically an indication of underwatering.
+Yellow leaves can indicate overwatering while limp, green, or browning leaves accompanied by dry soil is typically an indication of underwatering.

-Cuttings will begin to root approximately 15-20 days after being placed in water.Β
+Cuttings will begin to root approximately 15-20 days after being placed in water.

 Annual repotting is not required.
-However, if the drainage holes become blocked due to root growth, immediately move the plant to a larger container.Β
+However, if the drainage holes become blocked due to root growth, immediately move the plant to a larger container.

-pothos propagation
+pothos propagation and pruning

 Pothos plants are easily propagated via stem cuttings.
 Simply place a freshly cut stem containing a node in a glass of water and wait.
 Once the cutting begins to root, it is best to transplant the new plant into soil.
 The longer a cutting remains in water, the harder it will be for it to adapt to growing in soil.